catgento/magento2-switch301redirect/README.md

 # Magento Switch 301 Redirect

-Redirects 301 to custom page in case of 404 when switching store views from category and product pages.
+* Redirects 301 to custom page in case of 404 when switching store views from category and product pages.
+* Redirects to parent product if a user arrives to a simple product url which is not enabled/visible

 # Todo